Visit

 Compensation

-The median base salary for the class of 2022 was $160,000, and the median sign-on/first-year bonus was $50,000.
+The median base salary for 2023 graduates seeking jobs (70% of the class) was $152,500.
 As most students accepted jobs with tech companies, a significant portion of the annual compensation is represented by equity, the value of which compresses salary relative to offers with no equity component.

 Cornell Tech graduates have accepted offers from large law firms like Orrick, Perkins Coie, Ropes & Gray, White & Case, Bryan Cave, and Gunderson Dettmer as well as smaller innovative firms that serve the startup community like Odell Girton Siegel, J&O Law, Brand Counsel, and Renno & Co.
 Those choosing to practice law in-house have joined established companies like McKinsey, Amazon, Travelers, LG, IBM, AECOM, and Meta as well as emerging companies like Akoya, Traackr, Neota Logic, Paxos, UiPath, and DailyPay.
 Our graduates are also impacting the startup economy worldwide through work at The World Bank and the International Finance Corporation.
 Some of our graduates are teaching in law programs around the world and others are informing policy as fellows with foundations like NewAmerica.
 We even have alumni working in government to establish their nations as tech leaders.